Comparing Stop-Smoking Medicines

 • Health Canada warns that you should stop taking the medicine and call your doctor right away if you feel depressed, suicidal, or very angry while taking it.

-• You might not be able to take it if you have certain health problems, such as seizures or an eating disorder, or if you abuse alcohol.
+• You might not be able to take it if you have certain health problems, such as seizures or an eating disorder, or if you misuse alcohol.

-• Side effects include dry mouth, trouble sleeping, dizziness, upset stomach, and (in rare cases) seizures.
+• Side effects can include dry mouth, trouble sleeping, dizziness, upset stomach, and (in rare cases) seizures.

 Nicotine patch

-• The patch sticks to your skin to slowly release nicotine into your bloodstream.
+• The patch sticks to your skin and slowly releases nicotine into your bloodstream.

 • You don't need a prescription.